AI Agent Smart Contract Exploit Generation: Background

+\textbf{Extractable Value and Vulnerabilities:} \ac{DeFi} exposes two main forms of extractable value: (i) \ac{MEV}, from recurring opportunities such as arbitrage (e.g., temporary market inefficiencies~\cite{daian2020flash,qin2022quantifying,zhou2021high,zhou2021just}); and (ii) security vulnerabilities, which are typically one-off~\cite{zhou2023sok}.
+A1 focuses on vulnerabilities but excludes those dependent on privileged secrets, meaning information or rights not publicly available on-chain (e.g., private keys or admin permissions).
+This restriction ensures that the vulnerabilities we study can be empirically validated.

-\acp{LLM} offer promising capabilities for code analysis but face several critical limitations in smart contract security: high false positive rates in vulnerability detection due to overgeneralization, difficulty with precise address handling and hexadecimal literals, inability to validate findings through concrete execution, and challenges in reasoning about economic constraints.
-These limitations necessitate approaches that combine \acp{LLM}' capabilities with execution feedback—a gap our work addresses through iterative refinement~\cite{david2023you,ince2025generative,gai2023blockchain}.
+\textbf{Security Analysis with \acp{LLM}:} \acp{LLM} show promise for smart contract security but face key limitations: high false positives due to hallucinations, lack of concrete execution for validation, and limited reasoning when information is incomplete.
+These gaps call for approaches that combine \acp{LLM} with execution feedback, which our work provides through iterative refinement~\cite{david2023you,ince2025generative,gai2023blockchain}.